London Paddington station: Cultural references

 The children's book character Paddington Bear was named after the station.
 In the books, by Michael Bond, he is found at the station, having come from "deepest, darkest Peru" and with a note attached to his coat reading "please look after this bear, thank you".
 A statue of him by Marcus Cornish, based on the original drawings by Peggy Fortnum, is located under the clock on platform 1.

 Paddington station has been referred to in several popular works of fiction.
 It is mentioned in several Sherlock Holmes novels.
 In The Hound of the Baskervilles, Watson and his companions Dr. Mortimer and Sir Henry Baskerville leave for Dartmoor from Paddington, while in The Boscombe Valley Mystery, Holmes and Watson leave the station for a train to Boscombe Valley near Ross-on-Wye, Herefordshire.
 The mystery novel 4.50 From Paddington (1957) by Agatha Christie begins with a murder witnessed by a passenger on a train from Paddington.

 One of The Railway Series books, The Eight Famous Engines, contains a story about Gordon, Duck and a foreign engine debating which station London is.
 Duck says that he used to work at Paddington so he knows that Paddington is most important.
 However, Gordon later finds out that the station in London is St Pancras.
 There is a fictional underground Paddington station on the North London System in the novel The Horn of Mortal Danger (1980).

 Paddington station was the subject of William Powell Frith's 1862 painting The Railway Station.
 The portrait was viewed by over 21,000 people (paying a shilling each) in the first seven weeks of its being publicly shown.
 The painting is now held in the Royal Holloway College.

 The band Supertramp used Paddington station to record the train sounds featured in the song "Rudy" on the 1974 album Crime of the Century.
 There is a documentary television series about Paddington station on Channel 5 called Paddington Station 24/7.

+Connections

+The station is served by a large number of day and nighttime London Buses routes.